What is Fiscal Year-End?

 - Benefits of having a fiscal year-end different from the calendar year or standard fiscal year period are that the business performance over a year can be aligned with the actual business cycle in terms of revenue and profit cycle.

-- For example if expenses are incurred during February to April and off-season is from July to Sept and peak season is from Dec to Jan like in Garment industry, then it is better to have fiscal year of February to January so that revenues and expenses can be reported in same year for better analysis of performance of the business by all stakeholders.
+- For example if expenses are incurred during February to April and off-season is from July to Sept and peak season is from Dec to Jan like in Garment industry, then it is better to have a fiscal year of February to January so that revenues and expenses can be reported in the same year for better analysis of the performance of the business by all stakeholders.

 - Another advantage is peak season for employees can be avoided for devoting time for book-keeping and reporting as these-work can be shifted during the off-season by adjusting the fiscal year-end.

 - Administration costs can also be reduced if regulatory and reporting work is done during the offseason and avoiding the peak season of accountants and external agencies.

 - Planning for next year and performance review can be done better if fiscal year-end is aligned with the business cycle.

 Disadvantages of Fiscal Year-End